11harini04/StockTick/README.md

 # MDSProject
 Modern Database System Project

-TOPIC : Web scraping stock data of some popular companies from Yahoo Finance for storing it in InfluxDB, querying and forecasting the prices of the stocks for the upcoming days.
+TOPIC : Web scraping stock data of Neyveli India Limited (NLCINDIA) from Yahoo Finance for storing it in InfluxDB, querying and forecasting the prices of the stock for the upcoming days.

 PROGRAMMING LANGUAGE USED: Python